j-siderius/TinySpark/docs/kit/programming.md

 ---

 As mentioned before, it is possible to use ready-made code libraries, for example to easily integrate sensors, outputs or connectivity.
 Some libraries are built-in to the CircuitPython firmware, others may need to be downloaded and included in the `lib` folder on the `CIRCUITPY` drive.
-The examples on the TinySpark platform only use built-in libraries, however if you want to learn more about external libraries, visit the [CircuitPython - Libraries](https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries).
+The examples on the TinySpark platform only use built-in libraries, as all sensor libraries for the on-board sensors are included in CircuitPython.
+If you want to learn more about external libraries, visit [CircuitPython - Libraries](https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries).

 ??? info "Included libraries"